nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Add an appointment:  `book`

-Books an appointment for the specified patient at INDEX with a given REASON and DATE.
+Books an appointment for the specified patient at INDEX with a given REASON, DATE and an optional TIME PERIOD.

 Appointments added are sorted according to their date.

-Format: `book INDEX r/REASON d/DATE`
+Format: `book INDEX r/REASON d/DATE [pe/TIME PERIOD]`

 * The index refers to the index number shown in the displayed patient list.
 * The index must be a positive integer 1, 2, 3, …​
 * Dates should be inputted in a YYYY-MM-DD HH:MM format or HH:MM YYYY-MM-DD format.
+* Input a time period for the appointment to be recurring, default time period is set to 0Y0M0D otherwise.
+* Input at least a Y, M or D value for the time period.
+Values **must be in the range of** 0-10Y, 0-12M or 0-31D to be considered as valid.

 Examples:
 * `book 2 r/Ear Infection d/2022-12-31 18:00`
-* `book 2 r/Ear Infection d/16:30 2022-12-31`
+* `book 2 r/Ear Infection d/16:30 2022-12-31 pe/1M2D`
+* `book 2 r/Ear Infection d/2022-12-31 13:00 pe/1Y`

 ### Mark an appointment as completed:  `mark`

 Marks a specified appointment `APPOINTMENT_INDEX` for a specified patient at `PATIENT_INDEX` as completed.

+If the specified appointment was set to be recurring, automatically books a new appointment that will occur after the time period specified.

 Format: `mark PATIENT_INDEX APPOINTMENT_INDEX`